Deltares/mydeltares-scripts/README.md

 <h2>Pentaho</h2>
-The folder 'pentaho' conatains ETL scripts written in the data integration tool Pentaho.
+The folder 'pentaho' contains ETL scripts written in the data integration tool Pentaho.
 These scripts mostly handle the management of user data.
 More information can be found in the README.md file located in the pentaho folder.